Why English Law Governs Most International Commercial Contracts

 Dual-qualified lawyers can play an important role in managing complex, cross-border transactions in an era where retaining high-value work and top clients is a commercial priority.
 Having a dual-qualification enables lawyers to analyse a problem from a wider perspective, helping the client achieve a practical solution.

-Dual-Qualify as an English solicitor – the Qualified Lawyers Transfer Scheme (QLTS)
+Dual-Qualify as an English solicitor – the Solicitors Qualifying Examination (SQE)

-The QLTS launched in England and Wales in September 2010, offering lawyers with the chance to become an English solicitor in a few months, thanks to a fast-track qualification route, without participating in a traditional training contract or internship.
+The QLTS was launched in England and Wales in September 2010, and offered lawyers the chance to become English solicitors in a few months, thanks to a fast-track qualification route, without participating in a traditional training contract or internship.

-Becoming a dual-qualified English solicitor via the QLTS provides participants with more legal knowledge of English law, an outstanding professional profile and unique practising skills.
+Becoming a dual-qualified English solicitor via the QLTS, and now the SQE, provides participants with more legal knowledge of English law, an outstanding professional profile and unique practising skills.

 The focus has shifted from a highly-localised legal profession and now, lawyers require an increasing amount of cross-jurisdictional knowledge and expertise.
 National borders aren’t a barrier to doing business and increased profits are possible with worldwide operations and a global focus.